magnusnissel/ARMCHAIR/README.md

 ## About ##

 ARMCHAIR can help you create large corpora based on web data that is accessible via RSS feeds (newspapers and magazines, but also many blogs and some social media sites).
-You can provide any number of RSS feeds alongside some metadata (website, feed name, category, country, language) by editing the "rss_feeds.csv" file in the spreadsheet software of your choice.
-Eventually, I hope to provide a GUI for this as well.
+You can provide any number of RSS feeds alongside some metadata (website, feed name, category, country, language) by editing the "rss_feeds.csv" file.
+Use the "comfy_armchair.py" GUI to run or use one of the command line scripts.

-Now you can proudly admit to being an ARMCHAIR linguist.
+**Now you can proudly admit to being an ARMCHAIR linguist!**

 ## What can ARMCHAIR do right now? ##